 - ErrP There has been a power interruption that has stopped the firing.
-Press any key to clear. - FULL Beeps continuously at end of firing until a key is pressed. - HLd# Soak time in hours:minutes at a hold temperature. - OFF No beeping when firing is complete.
+Press any key to clear. - Beeps continuously at end of firing until a key is pressed.
+FULL - Soak time in hours:minutes at a hold temperature.
+HLd# - OFF No beeping when firing is complete. - On - rA # Ramp Number (rate per hour of temperature increase or decrease). - rEdl

-On
+SEG

-- rA # Ramp Number (rate per hour of temperature increase or decrease). - rEdl Ready to fire - SEG Number of segments desired in a program - SStP Skip Step (used to advance to the next ramp) - StOP The kiln is at idle and ready to be programmed.
-Stop alternates with the current kiln temperature. - USr # User program number displayed
+- SStP Skip Step (used to advance to the next ramp) - The kiln is at idle and ready to be programmed.
+Stop alternates with the current kiln temperature.
+StOP - USr # User program number displayed